meanings and history of the British-English phrase ‘to drop a brick’

 One frequently hears the expression “an Englishman’s love of fair play,” but how often does one find it clogged by narrow-mindedness and red-tape.
 At a recent sports gala held in Palmer Park the consent of the Town Council was given to the sale of intoxicating liquor, and a similar concession was proposed by the Parks and Pleasure Grounds Committee in the case of the coming gala of the Comrades of the Great War.
 But, a deputation awaited on the Council and told them that it was the wish of the donor of the park that intoxicating liquor should not be sold there.
 In effect, and in vulgar terms, they said, “You have dropped a brick here.”
 So the Council went back upon themselves and refused the ex-service men’s application.
 Why make fish of one and fowl of another?
 Presumably because someone comes and tells them they have been naughty boys, and contravened a dead donor’s desire.
 If they “dropped a brick” on that occasion, then let them go on dropping similar bricks, and so build a foundation of fair play.

-The phrase was used in one of the poems of The Skill Competition, in The Sportsman (London) of Saturday 9th February 1924; here, it is part of an extended metaphor based on the figurative use of to fall thick:
+6-: From one of the poems of The Skill Competition, in The Sportsman (London) of Saturday 9th February 1924—here, the phrase is part of an extended metaphor based on the figurative use of to fall thick:

 The following reply, published here recently, appears to have aroused a certain amount of feeling, judging by the tone of the further correspondence which follows.
 So many replies have been received that space can be given to a few only.